aws-samples/sample-for-secure-medical-llm-inference-with-nitro-enclaves/README.md

-# Building Zero-Trust Healthcare Generative AI Applications with AWS Nitro Enclaves
+# Building Zero Trust Healthcare Generative AI Applications with AWS Nitro Enclaves

 This project demonstrates how medical LLMs can be securely published and consumed using **AWS Nitro Enclaves**.
 It enables **model owners** to protect their intellectual property while allowing **model consumers** to run private healthcare inferences on sensitive data within their own AWS account.
-This design establishes a **zero-trust boundary** between the model publisher and the healthcare organization consuming the model.
+This design establishes a **zero trust boundary** between the model publisher and the healthcare organization consuming the model.

 ## ⚠️ Security Disclaimer